-2) Questionnaires.
 If a screening reveals the presence of eating disorder symptoms, a more in-depth measure should be employed.
-After completion of a more comprehensive questionnaire, such as the Eating Disorder Examination-Questionnaire (EDE-Q), the responses are totaled and scored to determine whether the symptoms fall within a typical range compared to the general population or if they fall within a clinical range that's closer to people who have eating disorders.
+After the completion of a more comprehensive questionnaire, such as the Eating Disorder Examination-Questionnaire (EDE-Q), the responses are totaled and scored to determine whether the symptoms fall within a typical range compared to the general population, or if they fall within a clinical range that's closer to people who have eating disorders.

 If you're struggling with issues that don't quite cross the disorder threshold, you still may want to seek a formal evaluation from a mental health professional.
 There are effective treatments for eating disorder symptoms available for people with different levels of severity and early intervention can be lifesaving.